otterscan/otterscan-book/src/api-docs/README.md

 > This chapter only makes sense if you intend to dive deep into Otterscan source code or want to integrate directly with the Otterscan APIs.

-First, some little context about why we chose that approach of implementating API directly inside Ethereum clients.
+First, some context about why we chose the approach of implementing a custom API directly inside Ethereum clients.

 - [FAQ](./faq.md)